Overo Extension

 Introduction

 This introductory section explains the minimal procedures needed to work with the Gumstix Overo computer-on-module (COM) mounted on the e-puck extension board and gives a general overview of the available demos and scripts shipped with the micro sd.
+You can also refer to extension-instructions that is a document containing the most important information in order to start working with the extension.
 The extension is mostly an interface between the e-puck robot and the Gumstix Overo COM.

 Gumstix Overo COM: product information and programming information,